-357 Beacon was designed by architect Carl Fehmer and built in 1885-1886 by James Smith, builder, one of two contiguous houses (357-359 Beacon) designed as a symmetrical pair.
+357 Beacon was designed by architect Carl Fehmer and built in 1885-1886 by James Smith, mason, one of two contiguous houses (357-359 Beacon) designed as a symmetrical pair.

-Her son, Herbert Corey Leeds, lived with her until about 1893, when he moved to 15 Blagden.
-He later would become a noted yachtsman, author, and designer of golf courses.
+Herbert Leeds lived moved at about the same time to 15 Blagden.
+He later would become a noted yachtsman, author, and designer of golf clubs.

 During the 1892-1893 winter season, 357 Beacon was the home of cotton manufacturer John Whittemore Farwell and his wife, Ruby Frances (Howe) Farwell.
 They also maintained a home in Melrose.
 By the 1893-1894 season, the had moved to 457 Beacon.

 During the 1893-1894 winter season, 357 Beacon was the home of merchant Benjamin Loring Young and his wife, Charlotte (Hubbard) Young.
-During the 1892-1893 winter season, they had lived at 227 Beacon.
+During the previous season, they had lived at 227 Beacon.
 They also maintained a home in Weston.
-By 1895, they had moved to 254 Beacon.
+By 1894-1895 season, they had moved to 254 Beacon.

 During the 1897-1898 winter season, 357 Beacon was the Boston home of William Croad Lovering, a textile manufacturer from Taunton who had been elected to Congress in 1896.
 He was a widower.
 In 1897, he had lived at 217 Beacon.

-By 1899, 357 Beacon was the home of Robert Hooper Stevenson and his wife, Caroline James (Young) Stevenson.
-In 1898, they had lived at 9 Exeter.
-They also maintained a summer home in Nahant.
-Caroline Stevenson was the sister of Benjamin Loring Young, who had lived at 357 Beacon with his wife, Charlotte, during the 1893-1894 winter season.
+357 Beacon became the home of Robert Hooper Stevenson and Caroline James (Young) Stevenson.
+They previously had lived at 9 Exeter.
+They also maintained a home in Nahant.
+Caroline (Young) Stevenson was the sister of Benjamin Loring Young, who had lived at 357 Beacon with his wife, Charlotte, during the 1893-1894 winter season.

 Robert Stevenson was treasurer of the Lowell Machine Company.
 He served in the Civil War and was brevetted a Brigadier General.

-Caroline Stevenson died in 1922, and Robert Stevenson continued to live at 357 Beacon until his death in May of 1928.
+Caroline Stevenson died in 1922, and on June 12, 1922, the trustees for her the two trusts transferred 357 Beacon to a trust established under her will.
+Robert Stevenson continued to live there until his death in May of 1928.

 Eugenie Monet died in 1933.

-In July of 1981, the Estate of Edward Swartz filed for (and subsequently received) permission to combine 357 and 359 Beacon, converting the combined building into eight apartments.
+Edward Swartz died in May of 1972 and the property continued to be owned by his estate.
+In July of 1981, it filed for (and subsequently received) permission to combine 357 and 359 Beacon, converting the combined building into eight apartments.

-In December of 1982, he converted the properties into seven condominium units — four units at 357 Beacon and three units at 359 Beacon – the Three Fifty Seven Beacon Condominium.
+On December 15, 1982, he converted the properties into seven condominium units — four units at 357 Beacon and three units at 359 Beacon – the Three Fifty Seven Beacon Condominium.